philzook58/philzook58.github.io/_posts/2025-03-03-knuckle_typeclass.md

 - regular python functions
 - z3 sorts
 - z3 expressions
-- Proofs
+- Proofs.
+A python object holding a z3 formula and recursively a subproof record of smt calls
-- shallow embedding of logics inside z3
+- shallow embedding of logics inside z3 (direct semantic `and_` `or_` z3 funcdecls)
-- deep embedding of logics inside z3
+- deep embedding of logics inside z3 (make a z3 datatype with `And`, `Or`, etc constructors)

 Part of the design game and confusion is which of these layers I want to associate with features in other systems.
 What pieces from which layer should I use to implement X feature from Lean?
 Copying features from dependent type systems clouds the waters, because they have punctured the metalayers in a particular way The very idea of putting values in types is a puncturing and also the idea of first class proof objects is a puncturing imo.
 To some extent, the whole game of foundations since Frege and Russell has been finding fun meta puncturings that retain soundness.
 [Quotation](https://arxiv.org/abs/1802.00405) or [modalities](https://plato.stanford.edu/entries/logic-provability/) are intriguing different forms of puncturing.